prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">How is this not illegal <a href="https://t.co/TieLpPotYS">pic.twitter.com/TieLpPotYS</a></p>&mdash; Lee Robinson (@leeerob) <a href="https://twitter.com/leeerob/status/1659407393095135232?ref_src=twsrc%5Etfw">May 19, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-If you are in a server component, you can define a server action inside a component by placing `'use server'` on the first line and then either use it with a form by directly passing it to the `action` prop of `form` or by passing it to a client component.
+If you are in a Server Component, you can define a Server Action inside a component by placing `'use server'` on the first line and then either use it with a form by directly passing it to the `action` prop of `form` or by passing it to a client component.
 (When action prop is used in Server Components, the form works without JavaScript)

 ```jsx
 export default async function Page() {